amin-aggag/drawing-notepad/README.md

 A drawing app that supports stylus, mouse and touch input.
 With a sleek and minimal design that is responsive on desktop and mobile, it works anywhere as the sketchpad of your next big idea.

+There is a continuation of this project into a full-fledged note-taking app for both handwriting and typing, complete with an Obsidian-like graph view to view connections between notes.
+It's at this link: [https://github.com/amin-aggag/ilmmind-web/](https://github.com/amin-aggag/ilmmind)

 ![Drawing Notepad preview - A house on a hill with two hills with trees behind it](/canvas-drawing-app/src/assets/Drawing%20Notepad%20Preview%20Image.png)

 ## Technologies used